royalnationscup/royalnationscup.github.io/README.md

         "name": "Player A",
         // captain of the team
         "role": "captain",
-        // How many points this player scored "points": 13
+        // How many points this player scored (array of numbers to sum up or simple number) "points": [8, 1, 4]
       },
       {
         "name": "Player B",